How I Got My First 1,000 Email Subscribers from Pinterest

 Hey there!
 I'm sooo excited as I write this post, as I feel it is a strategy you can implement quickly and easily into your online business.

 Pinterest is a huge source of traffic for me, and I know it can be for you too!
-I recently enrolled in Melyssa Griffin's Pinfinite Growth course, and that is really helped me narrow in on improving the SEO of my boards, as well as scheduling campaigns and looping with BoardBooster (*please note this is my affiliate link).
+I recently enrolled in Melyssa Griffin's Pinfinite Growth course, and that is really helped me narrow in on improving the SEO of my boards, as well as scheduling campaigns with Tailwind, an awesome scheduling tool!

 But the most exciting thing I recently found was that I could gain email subscribers with my lead magnet (a PDF/Checklist/Freebie that you give to your target client when they sign up for your email list) through Pinterest - without even writing a blog post!